cheesits456/dot-files/README.md

 ### .prettierrc.json

 When prettier checks for a configuration file, it goes up one directory level at a time until a config is found.
-This behaviour means that a configuration in your home directory will be used as a default config if no others are explicitly defined
+This behaviour means that a configuration in your home directory will be used as a default config if no others are explicitly defined.